Women and Family Issues

 Contact your state legislators to urge them to support the Reproductive Equity Act!
 Email Your Legislator!

 NJ needs to improve the health outcomes of its expectant and current mothers, especially those most vulnerable.

 WFIC supports First Lady Tammy Murphy’s Nurture NJ, a multi-pronged, multi-agency initiative that aims to make New Jersey the safest and most equitable place in the nation to deliver and raise a baby.
 Its strategic plan addresses nine action areas

 WFIC continues to monitor NJ’s maternal health activities and actively seeks ways to advocate for maternal mental well-being, postpartum depression, and workplace protections for expectant mothers.

 In 2019 WFIC convened a statewide forum of leading voices on Maternal Mortality in NJ designed to focus attention on key issues and improve outcomes in the state.

 WFIC advocates for legislation, education and awareness regarding health outcomes for new and expectant mothers by serving on panels, accepting speaking engagements, and peacefully participating in events throughout the state in support of maternal health equity.

 NJ needs effective, comprehensive sex education programming and minimum standards mandated by law.

-WFIC has developed an advocacy plan that supports constituents’ engagement with their Boards of Education to adopt these standards in their sex education curricula.
+WFIC developed an advocacy plan that supports constituents’ engagement with their Boards of Education to adopt standards in their sex education curricula.
 WFIC members spoke at NJ national convention on Sexual Health Education.

 The League of Women Voters of New Jersey sent a letter to Governor Murphy